tony-waters/tony-waters.github.io/_posts/2026-03-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 For a seemingly straightforward JPA annotation, `@OneToOne` relationships can be mapped in a surprising number of ways.
-I want to explore some<sup>[[1]](#notes)</sup> variants of these mappings using a simple Customer–Profile relationship:
+I want to explore some<sup>[[1]](#notes)</sup> variants of these mappings using a simple Customer–Profile relationship existing in a simple Parent-Child setup.

 [Customer ──1:1── Profile diagram]

-## The 6 variants

-This produces 6 variants:
+## Decisions in JPA @OneToOne relationship design

+The @OneToOne annotation hides several structural decisions.

+The most important questions are:

+- where the foreign key should live
+- whether navigation should be bidirectional
+- whether the child should share the parent’s identity

+These decisions can be expressed in the following 6 variants:

                      Direction
                ┌───────────────┬───────────────┐